koply/KCommando/README.md

 ## Possible Handle Methods

-You can use just one in your command class.
-Parameters cannot be empty.
-You don't need to null check.
+You can use just one of these in your command class.
+Parameters will never be null.
+You don't need null checks.

 ```java
 boolean handle(<Event> e) // CommandType.EVENT -> 0x01